-In preparation for the Senior Exercise, students can gain research experience by participating in Individual Study (NEUR 493) under the supervision of a faculty advisor.
-Although independent study courses are not required for the major, conducting research is a valuable educational experience, particularly for students planning to pursue graduate or medical training.
+In preparation for the Senior Exercise, students can gain research experience by participating in independent research (NEUR 385) under the supervision of a faculty advisor.
+Although independent research is not required for the major, conducting research is a valuable educational experience, particularly for students planning to pursue graduate or medical training.